isomerpages/nlb-learning/_arts/Adults & Seniors/Content.md

 <a target="\_blank" href="https://catalogue.nlb.gov.sg/cgi-bin/spydus.exe/ENQ/WPAC/BIBENQ?SETLVL=1&BRN=203910328"><img alt="Book Cover for Stanley and Elsie" style="width:300px; text-align:left;" src="/images/Arts/AS/OCPL-19.jpeg"></a>

-<p> ‘’This is a wonderful read for anyone who has practised art – especially painting.
-There are so many emotions in this novel set in England after World War I.’’ – Ummu Nabilah </p>
+<p> "This is a wonderful read for anyone who has practised art – especially painting.
+There are so many emotions in this novel set in England after World War I." – Ummu Nabilah </p>

 <p><a target="\_blank" href="https://catalogue.nlb.gov.sg/cgi-bin/spydus.exe/ENQ/WPAC/BIBENQ?SETLVL=1&BRN=203910328">Find out more here</a>.</p>